DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Inventory adjustment - Counting.md

 # Inventory adjustment - Counting

-A 3PL warehouse, setup as an EDI trading partner, can send inventory adjustments in order to adjust the company's D365 on-hand for their warehouse.
+A 3PL warehouse, setup as an EDI trading partner, can send an **Inventory adjustment - Counting** document which will compare the 3PL's stock to D365 stock for the warehouse.

-Processing the **Inventory adjustment - Counting** document creates a movement journal for the stock in the D365 warehouse.

-Optional document settings also allows for automatically posting the movement journal and creating the batch if it doesn't exist in D365.
+If any variance, the inventory adjustment(s) will be in the form of a D365 movement journal.

 The following subsections will describe how to view and process the **Inventory adjustment - Counting** from the 3PL warehouse. <br>
 Viewing the [Staging table records](#view-staging-table-records) will also be discussed.